Homas/RpiDNS/docs/backend-api.md

     "tool": "dig",
     "target": "example.com",
     "output": "...",
+    "raw": null,
     "truncated": false,
     "exitError": false,
     "reason": null
   }
 }
 ```

+For the tools whose upstream is a JSON API (`geoip`, `asn`, `rdap`, `reputation`), `ResearchFormatter` replaces `output` with a human-readable summary and returns the pretty-printed JSON it was derived from in `raw`, so a client can offer a summary/JSON switch without a second request. `raw` is `null` whenever there is no distinct JSON view to show — for text tools such as `dig`, for output that is not valid JSON (a curl error is passed through untouched), and for JSON that has no summary renderer and is therefore already displayed as pretty JSON.
+It is capped at 256 KiB, since a pretty-printed OTX report with hundreds of pulses travels in the same response.

 `nsmx` returns a combined `ToolResult`. `website_preview` returns `{ "image": <base64 PNG|null>, "reason": <string|null> }`; it is gated behind the `RESEARCH_WEBSITE_PREVIEW` feature flag, which defaults to whether a headless browser (`chromium`/`chrome`) is present on the host, so previews work out of the box on the RpiDNS web image and report `"website preview is disabled: no headless browser installed"` elsewhere.
 Define the constant in `rpisettings.php` to force it on or off.
 The screenshot file is the source of truth for success, since chromium writes unrelated diagnostics to stderr and may exit non-zero after producing a usable image.